 Even Mexico Has Overwater Bungalows

-Although Mexico has been slow to catch on to the craze for overwater bungalows, Karisma Resorts recently introduced 30 palafitos at its adults-only El Dorado Maroma resort along Mexico's Riviera Maya, which faces the Caribbean Sea.
-Guests have exclusive access to the resort's Overwater Ocean Grill & Wine Bar.
+Although Mexico has been slow to catch on to the craze for overwater bungalows, Karisma Resorts built palafitos at its adults-only El Dorado Maroma resort along Mexico's Riviera Maya, which faces the Caribbean Sea.
+Guests have exclusive access to an Overwater Ocean Grill & Wine Bar.

 South of Cancun, the ultra-luxe Rosewood Mayakoba also features overwater bungalows.
 However, these units overlook a mangrove lagoon rather than the Caribbean.